Learning Abroad Center

 Credits

-This course will start with the Political Economy of International Development (PIED) which critically explores the role of the international development agenda, with a specific focus on its impact on the African continent.
-Students will then examine constructs of Sustainable Development & Climate Change in developing countries in general and Senegal in particular.
-Students will engage with topics such as waste management in urban settings, mangrove swamps, the balance between practical needs and preservation, coastal preservation in Senegal (maritime erosion, the loss of biodiversity, difficulties access fishing waters), flooding in Dakar neighborhoods, recycling, and the repurposing of waste objects.
+Fall 2024 & Spring 2025: This course will start with the Political Economy of International Development (PIED), which critically explores the role of the international development agenda, with a specific focus on its impact on the African continent.
+You will then examine constructs of Sustainable Development & Climate Change in developing countries in general, and Senegal in particular.
+You will engage with topics such as waste management in urban settings, mangrove swamps, the balance between practical needs and preservation, coastal preservation in Senegal (maritime erosion, the loss of biodiversity, difficulties access fishing waters), flooding in Dakar neighborhoods, recycling, and the repurposing of waste objects.

 Language Taught In